 - Ramesh Sridharan.
 "A Generative Model for Activations in Functional MRI."
 Master's Thesis, MIT, 2011.

-* Equal contribution
+* Indicates equal contribution

 - I taught a short course titled 6.S085, Statistics for Research Projects in January 2012 (with my colleague Finale Doshi-Velez), January 2013, and January 2014 (with my colleague George Chen).

 - In 2013, I received the Frederick C. Hennie III Teaching Award, awarded to a few graduate students in the department each year for teaching excellence.